 Tarveda has built a team of innovative and successful drug developers whose deep collective experience spans drug discovery, research, and development at leading biotechnology and pharmaceutical companies.

-Drew Fromkin has more than 27 years of leadership experience in major areas of the healthcare industry, including biopharmaceuticals, life sciences and healthcare services sectors.
-He has an accomplished track record leading public and private companies through all stages of growth, including product development and commercial operations.
+Drew Fromkin has more than 29 years of leadership experience in major areas of the healthcare industry, including biopharmaceuticals, life sciences and healthcare services sectors.
+He has an accomplished track record leading public and private companies through all stages of growth.
 Prior to Tarveda Therapeutics, Mr. Fromkin served as President, CEO and Director of Clinical Data, Inc. (NASDAQ: CLDA) where he transformed the Company from a traditional diagnostics business with a sub-$100 million market capitalization to an innovative biopharmaceutical and personalized medicine company.
 Clinical Data was acquired for $1.2 billion by Forest Laboratories and he has since served in roles as an advisor, consultant or director to a variety of healthcare ventures.
 Prior to Clinical Data, Mr. Fromkin served as President and CEO of DoctorQuality, Inc. (acquired by Quantros, Inc.), President, CEO and Director of Endo Surgical Devices, Inc. and Corporate Vice President, Business Development, for Merck-Medco, a wholly-owned subsidiary of Merck & Co.
 Mr. Fromkin began his career at Health Information Technologies, Inc. as General Manager of their subsidiary, MCA, and Director of Marketing and Payer Alliances for the parent company.
-He also serves as a director and Chair of the compensation committee for Tobira Therapeutics (TBRA).
+He currently serves as a director and Chair of the compensation committee for Tobira Therapeutics (TBRA).
 Mr. Fromkin was named to Business Week's "CEOs 40 and Under" list while at Clinical Data.
 Mr. Fromkin holds a B.A. from Brandeis University.

 Leila Alland joined Tarveda Therapeutics as Chief Medical Officer in January 2016.
 Dr. Alland has broad experience as a clinical leader developing both small and large molecule oncology products including Doxil®, Pegintron®, Tasigna®, and Opdivo®.
 Dr. Alland most recently served as Vice President and Head of Oncology Early Clinical Development at AstraZeneca where she was instrumental in building a new Oncology Early Clinical Development unit in Boston, MA, and Cambridge, UK.
 At AstraZeneca, she led numerous clinical stage programs through Phase 1/2 development, including six first-in-human programs and a Phase 2 registration study supporting the approval of Tagrisso™.
 At BMS, Dr. Alland served as clinical head for multiple early phase oncology programs spanning tumor targeted and immuno-oncology therapies.
 Dr. Alland conducted her pediatric hematology and oncology training at Memorial Sloan Kettering Cancer Center and then joined the faculty of the Albert Einstein College of Medicine as Assistant Professor where her cancer biology research resulted in publications in Nature, Nature Genetics and Cell.
 She received her medical degree at New York University School of Medicine and her B.A. in Biology at the University of Pennsylvania.